BrandtHill/Gunbot/README.md

 # Gunbot

-Gunbot is a Discord bot that use Gunbroker's REST API to allow users to search for items.
+Gunbot is a Discord bot that uses Gunbroker's REST API to allow users to search for items.

 Running the `!help` command displays the following:
 ```